Mathews-Tom/deepwhisperer/README.md

 - **📷 Rich Media Support**: Supports sending images and documents alongside text messages, enabling seamless sharing of visual results or files.

-- **✅ Function Execution Notification Decorator** (`deepwhisperer_sentinel`): Simplifies integrating Telegram notifications into your existing functions.
-The `deepwhisperer_sentinel` decorator automatically sends notifications when a function starts, completes successfully, or encounters an error. ing tasks.
+- **✅ Function Execution Notification Decorator** (`sentinel`): Simplifies integrating Telegram notifications into your existing functions.
+The `sentinel` decorator automatically sends notifications when a function starts, completes successfully, or encounters an error. ing tasks.

 ---